Is 'Below Deck' Scripted? Fans Want to Know the Truth

 Is 'Below Deck' scripted?
 Here’s the truth about the show.

 Although some moments of drama on Below Deck might seem too intense to be real, it turns out that the show is totally legitimate.
-According to what executive producer Courtland Cox told Bravo TV, Below Deck isn’t scripted at all.
+According to what executive producer Courtland Cox told Bravo TV in 2020, Below Deck isn’t scripted at all.

 Even some of the more difficult guests on ships aren’t paid actors adding to the excitement.
 Courtland revealed that the individuals who have been invited to be part of the show actually work in the yachting industry.